nudle/iracing-symlink-guide/README.md

 ## Move the folders out of the iRacing Documents folder

 First off, cut and paste your replay directory into the place you want them to live, in my example I used `D:\iRacing\replay` to sort of match the default.
+My D Drive is a seperate hard drive with much more space than my C drive SSD.

 Then we're gonna run a command that will create a symlink or junction that will make essentially a shortcut that iRacing can use to access these files in the new location as if they were in the correct place.